pravin82/node_crawler/README.md

 ## Installation
 1. Clone the repository
 2. Install dependencies - npm install
-3. Navigate into the src directory and run the main thread - node main
+3. Navigate into the src directory and run the main thread - node main-intro

 This project was built with the following: